 Article Five Jive

 We don’t necessarily need a convention to achieve this.
 Though we do not, of course, oppose a convention either.
 Under the condition that this very specific proposal is the sole purpose for the said convention to convene.
 It is specifically for the discussion and deliberation by 102 delegates comprising 3 individuals, who had never previously held elected office, selected by the legislatures of the 34 states whose applications to Congress had required its convening.
 These 102 delegates shall be responsible for making the rules by which the proceedings to achieve the mandated amendment are governed, and which without further changes, the Congress shall send to the state legislatures for ratification.
 Under these favorable conditions there would be no reason to fear the convention or what it creates.

-We’re calling out one specific Case (study) for Convention of States (COS) namely, for scrutiny resulting from the need to show that all playing of the convention card does not automatically confer legitimacy; all uses are not equal nor worthy.
-Attempting to appropriate the convention card to amend our Constitution for personal enrichment is more than unworthy, it’s evil.
+We’re calling out one specific case (study) for Convention of States (COS) namely, for scrutiny resulting from the need to show that playing of the convention card does not automatically confer legitimacy; all uses are not equal nor worthy.
+Attempting to appropriate the convention card to amend our Constitution for personal enrichment is more than unworthy, it’s immoral.